groue/GRMustache/Guides/template_repositories.md

 Template repositories
 =====================

-You use the `GRMustacheTemplateRepository` class when you want to choose a specific source where your templates and partials are loaded from.
+A `GRMustacheTemplateRepository` instance represents a bunch of templates and partials that can embed each other via partial tags such as `{{> name }}`.

-This may happen in these two particular cases:
+You will have to create template repositories in these three cases:

 - when the `[GRMustacheTemplate templateFrom...]` methods do not fit your needs (see the [Templates Guide](templates.md)).